Treatment for colorectal cancer

 Surgery for very advanced cancer may include:

-- For people in otherwise good health, if the cancer has spread only to the liver or lung, doctors may recommend surgery in combination with other treatments such as chemotherapy.
+- If the cancer has spread only to the liver or lung, doctors may recommend surgery in combination with other treatments such as chemotherapy.

 - For people with very advanced cancer or overall poor health, surgery may be used only to relieve a blockage of the colon or to improve symptoms such as bleeding or pain.